 - Patients who don’t meet any of the criteria above and have been in the hospital more than 14 days will be allowed one visitor for one day every two weeks.

-Visitors will not be allowed in rooms of COVID-19 suspected or positive patients with the exception of patients under the age of 18, patients in critical care, patients in labor and delivery, or patients at end-of-life.
+Visitors will not be allowed in rooms of COVID-19 suspected or positive patients with the exception of patients under age 18, patients in critical care, obstetric patients or patients at end-of-life.

 Do visitors need to show proof of vaccination status?